Taylor Walls Player Props: Rays vs. Royals

 Taylor Walls At The Plate

-- Walls has an RBI in 19 of 70 games this year, with multiple RBI in four of them.
+- Walls has had an RBI in 19 games this year (26.4%), including four multi-RBI outings (5.6%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 30 games this year (42.9%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.